 Preventive care is the foundation for a beautiful and happy smile.
 When combined with good at-home hygiene habits, like brushing and flossing, regular professional cleanings and exams can help keep your mouth healthy and free from decay.
-With routine checkups, we can track your oral health and catch any issues before they become more serious.
+With routine checkups by your Marysville dentist, we can track your oral health and catch any issues before they become more serious.
+Call us today!

 Flossing cleans an extra 40% of your tooth surfaces than brushing alone!

 We will thoroughly clean your teeth and gums, gently removing plaque and tartar that may have built up.
 This includes flossing between your teeth and scraping off plaque that has accumulated beneath the gum line, using water or an ultrasonic cleaner.
 After your cleaning, your teeth will be polished and your smile will be left feeling refreshed and reinvigorated.

 If it’s been a while since you’ve had dental x-rays taken, Dr. Montgomery may recommend x-rays.
 Dental x-rays allow us to see beneath the surface, and find problems that may not be visible to the naked eye.
 With x-rays, we can make more accurate diagnoses and more effective treatment plans.

 Dr. Montgomery will review your x-rays before taking an in-depth look at your teeth and gums.
 If we notice any areas of concern, we’ll take the time to explain our findings, and help you decide how to best address it.
 Our goal is to keep you informed and educated, so you can make the right oral health decision with confidence.

 Based on what we uncover during your exam, you’ll work together with Dr. Montgomery to create a personalized treatment plan that is tailored to fit your unique needs, budget, and lifestyle.
 If we find your mouth to be healthy and in good shape, we’ll simply schedule your next regular checkup and cleaning!